rishii100/rishii100/README.md

 - Developed chatbots for customer support using GPT models
 - Created predictive tools for microfinance loan recovery
 - Built medical NLP models for adverse event detection
-- Hackathon Winner & Research Paper Presenter
+- 5xHackathon Winner & Research Paper Presenter

 💡 Always exploring new AI innovations, collaborating on open-source projects, and contributing to the tech community.